 - when a previously acceptable risk management plan has undergone significant changes

 - significant change in what is known about the risks and benefits or in the frequency or severity of a known risk or the identification of a previously unknown risk

-Adherence to a risk management plan, a pharmacovigilance plan (which may include establishing patient registries), a commitment to carry out confirmatory studies, and the implementation of quality controls will be conditions that must be satisfied in order to obtain and maintain market authorization for the orphan drug in Canada.
+Adherence to a risk management plan, a pharmacovigilance plan, a commitment to carry out confirmatory studies, and the implementation of quality controls will be conditions that must be satisfied in order to obtain and maintain market authorization for the orphan drug in Canada.